MaxCri81/MaxCri81/README.md

 ## Hi there 👋
+I'm Max and I am currently studying IT Software Development at The Open University.
+I am interested in Python, Java, JavaScript and PHP.

-- 🔭 I’m currently working on some JavaScript projects.
+- 🔭 I’m currently working on Pig Game, builing a game hosted in a webpage
 - 🌱 I’m currently learning Java.

 <!--